Old Veøy Church: History

 Tradition says that there have been seven churches located all over the island of Veøya, some of which may have dated back to the 8th century.
 Since the Viking Age, the whole Romsdalsfjorden was quite important as a transportation route and the island of Veøya was centrally located, making it quite important as well.
 The island of Veøya had a market town on it and many residents.
 The only church remaining on the island is the Old Veøy Church which has been the only church on the island for the last several hundred years.

 The earliest existing historical records of this church on Veøya date back to the year 1308, but it was not new that year.
 The first church on Veøy was probably a wooden stave church that was built during the mid-11th century.
 That church was torn down around the year 1200 when the present church (now known as the Old Veøy Church) was built.
 The Old Veøy Church is a Romanesque long church built of stone and covered with white plaster.
 The church is constructed out of locally quarried soapstone and marble.

-The church was designated as the main church for the parish of Veøy starting in 1480.
+The church was designated as the main church for the parish of Veøy starting in 1480 (in 1838, the parish became Veøy Municipality).
 In 1589, the parish had annex churches located in Bolsøy, Rødven, Kleive, Vestnes, Tresfjord, Vistdal, and Eresfjord.
 The church has been renovated and expanded several times over the centuries including in 1631, 1656, 1722, and a major refurbishment from 1760-1790.